Manufacturing process optimisation for high performance electrical steels for low emission advanced electric drivetrains in automotive applications

 The hot rolling process will be experimentally simulated in order to get a better insight into micro-mechanism of deformation and microstructural evolution during hot rolling of 3.2% Si electrical steel.
 Thermo-mechanically coupled Finite Element models will be developed to predict formability and damage initiation/evolution in the selected material for different stage of manufacturing operations to be used in Tata Steel Port Talbot site in South Wales.
 The developed models will be validated using laboratory rolling experiments at Tata Steel facilities within the UK and Europe.

-The studentship is available to candidates with the equivalent of a first class or upper second class degree in Mechanical Engineering and Materials Science and Technology (Metallurgy) Engineering.
+The studentship is available to candidates with the equivalent of a first class or upper second class degree in Mechanical Engineering and/or Materials Science and Technology (Metallurgy) Engineering.
 Skills in mechanics of materials (design and data analysis in mechanical testing), metallurgy of metallic materials, Finite Element analysis (preferably using ABAQUS package and programming with Fortran/C++) are desirable.
 Relevant research background in fracture/damage mechanics is favourable.

 The student should be willing to actively engage with the experimental design and conducting experiments within the university’s laboratories and using Tata Steel facilities.
 He/She is expected to present the research outcomes for the industrial/academic audience on a regular basis within the UK and Europe.
 The student will also expect to occasionally travel to visit Tata Steel production sites in the UK and Europe.